Gender gap in Pakistan: Wage gap

-Reasons/Consequences of Economic Gender Gap
+Contributing factors and results

 Since Pakistan has many traditional societies, many women in Pakistan perform unpaid labor in the form of housework and childcare.
 As these tasks are usually designated to women due to gender stereotypes, many women do not have the time to perform paid jobs in addition to household work.
 However, these household jobs do not come with an income and therefore, 47% of women are unpaid family workers.
 Thus, the gendered stereotypes not only limit women's economic participation but also their own economic means and opportunities in the form of money.
 Additionally, while women do not have the same income levels as men from the wage gap and gender stereotypes, the educational gender gap also disadvantages women as education and employment are positively correlated.
 Furthermore, for women who hold jobs without a formal education, they are likely to earn 3.5 times less than someone working with a graduate degree, or 2 times less than someone with a primary education.
 Thus, the economic gender gap and educational are intertwined, creating a cycle where poor women do not receive a formal education and this then keeps them stuck in poverty.